beingmechon/CAPTCHA_Prediction_AzureML/README.md

-# END TO END MLOPS PROJECT
+# End To End MLOps Project